Beach Getaway Guide

 Pune to Goa by Cab Complete Road Trip Guide 2026

-Pune to Goa by cab is genuinely one of the best road trips in Maharashtra.
-The 8-9 hour drive sounds long, but once you are past Satara and heading towards the Western Ghats, the scenery makes you forget you have been in a car for hours.
-We have had passengers who planned to sleep through the drive end up with their faces glued to the window instead.
-This guide is everything we have learned from doing this trip multiple times a week — the actual routes, where to eat, what the tolls cost, and an honest take on whether you should drive down or just fly.
+Pune to Goa by cab is one of the best road trips in Maharashtra.
+The 8-9 hour drive sounds long.
+But once you are past Satara and heading towards the Western Ghats, the hills and forest make you forget you have been in a car for hours.
+We have had passengers who planned to sleep the whole way end up with their faces glued to the window instead.
+This guide is everything we have learned from doing this trip multiple times a week: the actual routes, where to eat, what the tolls cost, and an honest take on the drive-down-versus-fly question.

 Written by Pankaj Jadhav Updated: February 2026 12 min read